-the strategic asset allocation benchmark invests in a diversified range of asset classes, and automatic rebalancing arrangements ensure the Fund's actual allocation does not deviate substantially from its target;
+- the strategic asset allocation benchmark invests in a diversified range of asset classes, and automatic rebalancing arrangements ensure the Fund's actual allocation does not deviate substantially from its target; - the Fund invests in a range of investment mandates each of which has a defined objective, performance benchmark and manager process which, taken in aggregate, help reduce the Fund's asset concentration risk; - the majority of the Fund's assets are managed by a passive manager in funds that can be realised, with minimal transactions costs, on a weekly basis at short notice (the Fund's shortfall of income from contributions over benefits paid to members represented 0.4% in 2016-17, 0.9% in 2015-16 and 0.6% in 2014-15 of the Fund's net assets, and the Fund returned 11.8% per annum over the three years 2014-17);

-- the Fund invests in a range of investment mandates each of which has a defined objective, performance benchmark and manager process which, taken in aggregate, help reduce the Fund's asset concentration risk; - the majority of the Fund's assets are managed by a passive manager in funds that can be realised, with minimal transactions costs, on a weekly basis at short notice (the Fund's shortfall of income from contributions over benefits paid to members represented 1.0% in 2015/2016, 0.6% in 2014/2015 and 0.5% in 2013/2014 of the Fund's net assets, and the Fund returned 5.4% per annum over the three years 2013/2016): - the Fund invests in a range of overseas markets which provides a diversified approach to currency markets and the Panel considers the Fund's currency risk during its risk analysis; - the Fund's allocation to index linked gilts provides explicit inflation protection and to real assets such as property, infrastructure and equities provides the expectation of achieving returns in excess of inflation over time; - the Panel has considered the risk of underperformance by any single investment manager and has reduced this risk by appointing more than one manager and having a proportion of the Fund's assets managed on a passive basis; - the Panel assesses the Fund's managers' performance on a regular basis, and will take steps, including potentially replacing one or more manager(s), if it has concerns over future performance prospects; and - the Panel recognises the importance of obtaining timely and appropriate training and advice from a suitably qualified adviser, to minimise the Fund's governance risk.
+- the Fund invests in a range of overseas markets which provides a diversified approach to currency markets and the Panel considers the Fund's currency risk during its risk analysis; - the Fund hedges the foreign currency exposure on 50% of the North American equity holdings and the European (ex UK) equity holdings with Legal and General; - the Fund's allocation to index linked gilts provides explicit inflation protection and to real assets such as property, infrastructure and equities provides the expectation of achieving returns in excess of inflation over time; - the Panel has considered the risk of underperformance by any single investment manager and has reduced this risk by appointing more than one manager and having a proportion of the Fund's assets managed on a passive basis; - the Panel assesses the Fund's managers' performance on a regular basis, and will take steps, including potentially replacing one or more manager(s), if it has concerns over future performance prospects; and, - the Panel recognises the importance of obtaining timely and appropriate training and advice from a suitably qualified adviser, to minimise the Fund's governance risk.

-The Fund's approach to managing ESG risks is set out later in this document.
+The Fund's approach to managing ESG risks is set • out later in this document.